pdfmm/pdfmm/README.md

 new files are expected to be licensed under the terms of the LGPL 2.1 license, so as a whole the library is licensed under this specific license version.
 See source headers for details.
-The tests and examples which are included in pdfmm are licensed under the GPL 2.0.
+The tests and examples which are included in PoDoFo are licensed under the GPL 2.0.
 This may change at a later stage.
 See all the COPYING files in the relevant folders for details.